The Naked Truth (Lil' Kim album): Promotional singles

 The first promo single taken from the album was "Shut Up Bitch".
 For the release the title was censored to "Shut Up".
 Released to radio on July 12, 2005, the song served as a promotional single for the album and peaked at number 73 on the Billboard Hot R&B/Hip-Hop Songs chart.
 It can be heard at the start of the "Lighters Up" music video.
 The second promo single was "Spell Check".
 It was released to US radio as a promo single for the album in December 2005, alongside "Whoa".
 The song was promoted in the music video for "Whoa" with Kim rapping the first verse and chorus near the end.

 Critical reception

-The album received generally positive reviews and was given a score of 66 out of 100 by Metacritic, with 5 star ratings from The Source (in which she became the first and only female rapper to ever receive 5 mics), Vibe Magazine, and The Village Voice, and less than favorable reviews from The New York Times and AllMusic.
-Blender gave the album four stars, calling it her "strongest work since her pheromone-thick 1996 debut".
-While the album did receive several 5 star ratings, Pitchfork journalist Jess Harvell, who gave the album a positive 7.8 rating, stated, "The Naked Truth may be better than 80% of the other rap albums to be released in 2005, but that doesn't make it another Ready to Die."
+The album received generally positive reviews.
+At Metacritic, which assigns a rated mean out of 100 from mainstream critics, the album received a score of 66.
+In a rare 5 star-ratings, The Source declared The Naked Truth a "fitting title for the superior album that longtime Lil' Kim fans always knew she had in her," while Joan Morgan, writing for The Village Voice, called it Lil' Kim's "finest album" yet as well as "an easy contender for best rap record of the year."
+Vibe magazine's Rondell Conway wrote about the album: "With scathing lyricism and infectious beats, Truth validates the Queen Bee's position as the definitive rap vixen."
+Blender magazine gave the album four stars, calling it her "strongest work since her pheromone-thick 1996 debut."
+Rating the album 9/10, PopMatters wrote: "All in all, The Naked Truth is a great musical and lyrical effort, as well as a timely response to the media and the peanut gallery.
+Anybody out there wondering if Kim has the chops to stay in the game should be satisfied now."